-Myofascial Release is ideal for anyone suffering with daily aches and pains, whether its from your job, or what you do outside of the office.
-Not only this but both can target specific areas of the body to promote healing in target tissues to alleviate pain and restore normal function following injuries from tendinitis and repetitve strain injuries, muscle sprains, bone fracture healing to general back and neck pain
+Myofascial Release is ideal for anyone suffering from daily aches and pains, whether it is from your job or what you do outside of the office.
+Not only this but both can target specific areas of the body to promote healing in target tissues to alleviate pain and restore normal function following injuries from tendinitis and repetitive strain injuries, muscle sprains, bone fracture healing to general back and neck pain

 got more questions?

 "How is Myofascial release different to sports massage?"

 There are several differences in these treatments.
 Perhaps the most obvious differences revolve around the types of tissue you are targeting with each treatment.
 Myofascia is the body’s connective tissue and whilst it has different layers it still, in principle works on more superficial tissue than the deeper tissue targeted with a sports massage.
 A sports massage tends to be a little faster paced and strong with powerful manual work, whereas Myofascial release focuses on the long, slow, sustained stretching of the target tissue.

 Myofascial release is something that can be used to target a specific issue and used as needed.
 However, I have clients who use regular myofascial release sessions as part of their training and recovery.
 So if you are wondering if its right for you, come in and try it and we can decide what is best together.

 "How long should a session be?"